Quantum simulation of molecules in solution: PCM-VQE

 Here $p,q,r,s$ are indices running over the orbitals (note we are considering a spin free Hamiltonian, proper for the usual condition when no magnetic fields or spin-orbit coupling is considered), $d_{pq}(\bar{\theta})$ and $D_{pqrs}(\bar{\theta})$ are the one- and two-electrons orbital Reduced Density Matrices (1-, 2-RDMs) defined as follows\cite{helgaker2014molecular}:

+The possibility of retrieving $d_{pq}(\bar{\theta})$ and $D_{pqrs}(\bar{\theta})$ as expectation values is guaranteed by the inherent variational procedure of the method, which is also the case for the UCCSD ansatz \cite{taube2006new}.
+This is non-trivial in general, and for non variational approaches the expression should be replaced by strategies such as the introduction of an auxiliary variational Lagrangian.
+In those cases, the use of Eq. \ref{rdms} would represent just an approximation\cite{helgaker2014molecular} to the proper density matrices.

-From what we have seen in the previous section it is easy to see that the solvation free energy contribution to the total free energy depends both implicitly and explicitly on the circuit parameters: a different set of polarization charges modifies the integrals entering the matrix elements of the interaction operator (implicit dependence), a different orbitals occupancy results in a diverse charge distribution interacting with the reaction field (explicit dependence).
-The dependence of the interaction operator matrix elements on the variational parameters stems directly from the definition given in Eq. \ref{electron_ASC}:
+From what we have seen in the previous section it is easy to see that the solvation free energy contribution to the total free energy depends both implicitly and explicitly on the circuit parameters.
+The implicit dependency stems from the definition of the new interaction operator, the explicit dependency is a result of the relaxation of the wavefunction in presence of the reacting field.
+Concerning the dependence of the interaction operator matrix elements on the variational parameters, it is instructive to get a better intuition on the modified procedure of the PCM-VQE to make explicit the presence of the variational parameters in Eq. \ref{electron_ASC}:

-This last feature gives rise to an hybrid algorithm in which the classical optimization routine is tasked with the optimization of a cost functional with a dependence on the parameters that is different to those of standard VQE, due to the fact that in Eq. (\ref{eq:gpcm}) there are products of quantities both depending on the parameter sets ($x_{pq}(\bar{\theta})$ and $d_{pq} (\bar{\theta})$).
+This last feature gives rise to an hybrid algorithm in which the classical optimization routine is tasked with the optimization of a cost functional with a dependence on the parameters that is different to that of standard VQEs: as a consequence of the non-linearity here we jointly optimize the quantum state and the observable w.r.t. which we compute the expectation value.
 Whether this feature has an impact on the convergence properties of the algorithm is a topic that deserves further study in terms of the theory of hybrid variational algorithms per se.
-In this paper, we will address this problem numerically and for a few examples only.
+In this paper, we will address this problem numerically only for a few examples.

-Moreover, another important point to comment is that with the definition of this new cost functional we are including solvent effects in our description without any additional cost of quantum computational resources as the same quantities needed to measure the Hamiltonian expectation value in gas-phase are needed to update the interaction operator matrix elements (as shown in Eq. \ref{discretized_ief_pcm} and Eq. \ref{electron_ASC} they only depend on the 1-RDM) and to compute the solute-solvent contribution to the free energy (Eq. \ref{parametrized_free_energy}).
+Another important point to comment is that with the definition of this new cost functional we are including solvent effects in our description without any additional cost of quantum computational resources (see the SI Sec.
+"Algorithmic complexity: PCM overhead" for a more in-depth analysis of the computational cost) as the same quantities needed to measure the Hamiltonian expectation value in gas-phase are needed to update the interaction operator matrix elements (as shown in Eq. \ref{discretized_ief_pcm} and Eq. \ref{electron_ASC} they only depend on the 1-RDM) and to compute the solute-solvent contribution to the free energy (Eq. \ref{parametrized_free_energy}).

 Finally, we notice that once the density matrices are extracted from the QC, the solution of the electrostatic problem using Eq. \ref{discretized_ief_pcm} is straightforward as the solvent response matrix $\textbf{Q}^{\textrm{PCM}}$ remains unchanged through all the calculation.